 The RBI and the concerned ministries/ departments are responsible for granting approval for foreign investment.
 The Government has from time to time made policy pronouncements on foreign direct investment ("FDI") through press notes and press releases.
 The Department for Promotion of Industry and Internal Trade, Ministry of Commerce and Industry, Government of India (earlier known as the Department of Industrial Policy and Promotion) ("DPIIT"), issued the FDI Policy, which, with effect from October 15, 2020 consolidated, subsumed and superseded all previous press notes, press releases and clarifications on FDI issued by the DPIIT that were in force and effect prior to October 15, 2020.
+In terms of FDI Policy, FDI to an extent of 51% is allowed in multi brand retail trading with government approval.
 The FDI Policy will be valid until the DPIIT issues an updated circular.
 FDI in companies engaged in sectors/ activities which are not listed in the FDI Policy is permitted up to 100% of the paid-up share capital of such company under the automatic route, subject to compliance with certain prescribed conditions.
-As the FDI Policy does not specifically mention the Facilities Management sector, foreign investment in this industry is permitted up to 100% under the automatic route, in accordance with the general provisions applicable to sectors not specifically restricted or regulated.

 Under the current FDI Policy and the FEMA Non-Debt Rules, foreign direct investment is not permitted in companies engaged in (a) multi-brand retail trading, undertaking retail trading by means of e-commerce, and (b) inventory-based model of e-commerce.
 In accordance with the FEMA Non-debt Rules, participation by non-residents in the Issue is restricted to participation by (i) FPIs under Schedule II of the FEMA Non-debt Rules, subject to limit of the individual holding of an FPI below 10% of the post-Issue paid-up capital of our Company and the aggregate limit for FPI investment currently not exceeding the sectoral cap i.e. 51% of the post issue paid up share capital; and (ii) Eligible NRIs applying only on a non-repatriation basis under Schedule IV of the FEMA Non-debt Rules.
 Further, other non-residents applying on a repatriation basis, FVCIs and multilateral and bilateral development financial institutions are not permitted to participate in the Issue.
 As per the existing policy of the Government of India, OCBs cannot participate in this issue.
-For details, please refer to the chapter titled "Issue Procedure" beginning on page 277.
+See "Issue Procedure" beginning on page 247.